tolgatr61/NosRegister/README.md

 Install
 ======
-### Download and install Xampp or Wampp, or if you want apache and php.
+### Download and install Xampp or Wampp, or if you want apache, nginx or other all webserver and php7.

+You must install PHP7, sqlsrv extenstion are for PHP7

 ### In order to use sqlsvr you need to install mssql extension you can find more there :
 * http://php.net/manual/en/mssql.installation.php